Hunting down the similar words between Japanese & Turkish

 First occurence: Maitrisimit Nom Bitig, Before A.D.
 1000 - uluġ tamularda tuġdımız … amtı bo kiçig tamularda tuġmış erür (We were born in big hells, now we"re born in these little hells)

-yar- & 割る(waru) 割れる(wareru) Link to heading
+yar- & 割る(waru) 割れる(wareru) #

 Meaning: to split